section-engineering-education/engineering-education/content/articles/simple-swap-for-swapping-faces/index.md

   - url: /engineering-education/simple-swap-for-swapping-faces/hero.png
     alt: Simple Swap Example Image
 ---
 SimSwap is an acronym for Simple Swap.
-It is an ML framework that aims for generalized and high-fidelity face-swapping.
+It is an Machine Learning framework that aims for generalized and high-fidelity face-swapping.
 <!--more-->
 This tutorial will give an overview of the framework, how it can be applied in various use cases, and implement an example to demonstrate how it can be used.

 ### Prerequisites
-To follow along with this tutorial, you need to be familiar with:
+To follow along with this tutorial, the reader will need to be familiar with:
 - Machine learning modeling.
 - [Google Colab](https://colab.research.google.com/) or [Jupyter Notebook](https://jupyter.org/).